-One of the most famous hikes in the world, the Inca Trail takes you through the Andes takes you along ancient ruins on the most popular hiking trail in South America.
+One of the most famous hikes in the world, the Inca Trail takes you through the Andes along ancient ruins on the most popular hiking trail in South America.
 Crossing the 125-square mile Machu Picchu Historical Sanctuary showcases mountains, exotic animals and vegetation.
-Make this journey in four days through three mountain passes and get up close and personal with the peaks, cloud forest, rivers and dozens of Inca ruins on the 26-mile trek reaching 13,800 feet.
+Make this journey in four days through three mountain passes and get up close and personal with the peaks, lush cloud forest, rivers and dozens of Inca ruins on the 26-mile trek reaching 13,800 feet.
 There’s certainly a mystique about hiking to the ruins of a civilization passed.

 Most hikers arrive from Cusco by train to reach Ollantaytambo, or Km 88.
 If arriving by bus, stop at Km 82.
 The hike starts by crossing the RÌo Urubamba, which leads to the first gentle ascent to the ruins at Llaqtapata.
 The path then travels over the RÌo Cusicacha, beginning to climb to the only inhabited village along the way, Huayllabamba.
 Most groups camp here on the first night.